-- Alpine Tower Swing This element is a big cable swing suspended from the north side of the Alpine Tower.
-A Participant is hooked into the cable end on the ground, hauled by rope by the rest of the team to about 35 feet off the ground, and then releases themselves for a seemingly free-fall swing. - Goliath This element is a three-person, 40-foot cable swing that allows the Participants to swing both out over the river and over the land.
-This element propels Participants very fast and provides a high degree of perceived risk.
-This element is located along the Echo Valley Waterfront.
+• Alpine Tower Swing - This element is a big cable swing suspended from the north side of the Alpine Tower.
+A Participant is hooked into the cable end on the ground, hauled by rope by the rest of the team to about 35 feet off the ground, and then releases themselves for a seemingly free-fall swing.

-• Crate Stacking - This element is an individual activity where Participants use milk crates to make a tower to climb.
+• Crate Stacking- This element is an individual activity where Participants use milk crates to make a tower to climb.
 The goal of this activity is to make the highest tower you can.
 It can be run using two stacks side to side or one standalone stack.
 Participants are belayed using a TruBlue Auto Belay, which retracts as they climb and slowly lets them descend when they fall or let go.